Diane-cumulus/cldemo-roh-docker-swarm/README.md

 When a worker node joins a swarm, Docker Swarm creates VXLAN tunnels between the worker node and the other worker and management node[s] for inter-container, inter-node communication using the overlay driver.
 In this demo, the VTEPs are configured to be the server loopback addresses.
 Docker Swarm also uses the bridge driver on a network called docker_gwbridge to access the containers from outside the vxlan.

-The management node [Server01] then creates an apache service [ 3 instances of apache containers] on the management and worker nodes.
+The management node [Server01] then creates an apache service [ 3 instances of apache containers] on the worker nodes (which may include server01).
 (If more are required, edit the /group_vars/all file services.replicas value in the playbook)

-We can access the replicated apache containers from either outside the VXLAN via CURL on port 8080, access within the VXLAN (container to container) via ping.
+We can access the replicated apache containers from either outside the VXLAN via CURL on port 8080, and/or access within the VXLAN (container to container) via ping.

 Software in Use:
 ----------------